sfrdmn/solitairewin/Readme.md

 Control that FPS, doggie.
 Defaults to 60.

+`n`

+Number of images onscreen at a time.
+Defaults to 1.

 ### Notes

 Can be used with browserify or just loaded globally.
 Depends on [jQuery](https://github.com/jquery/jquery) and [async](https://github.com/caolan/async).